 We have got to take part in the main liquidity events if we are to remain competitive and at the forefront of our clients' minds.
 And that can mean only thing: Kempen Securities must be able to offer its clients a highly relevant and close-knit distribution network.
 This is why Kempen Securities organises a number of large-scale seminars each year in cities such as London, New York and Amsterdam, to which we invite an audience of CEOs, CFOs and representatives of the big institutional investors.
 For the former group of guests, these seminars offer a great opportunity to experience the quality of our distribution network, while the latter group are given a taste of relevant investment propositions.

-'We spend a great deal of time and energy on the consolidation and expansion of our distribution network. producing high-quality research reports and the right team of traders and sales traders meeting our institutional clients'
+'We spend a great deal of time and energy on the consolidation and expansion of our distribution network.
+This we can do because we employ the right team of analysts producing high-quality research reports and the right team of traders and sales traders meeting our institutional clients' need for liquidity.'